ejgroene/delegate/README.md

 	class c(c):
 		pass

-The father of all bases is `object`, while the mother of all classes is 'type'.
+The father of all bases is `object`, while the mother of all (meta-) classes is 'type'.

 The base class of `type` is `object`, and the class of `object` is `type`.
 Of course.

-Now try to think of these two concepts: bases and types, one in vertical direction and the other in the horizontal direction.
+Now try to think of these two concepts, bases and types, as one in vertical direction and the other in the horizontal direction.
 You now have a 2-dimensional inheritance solution.

 The Python VM calculates an Method Resolution Order (MRO) for each class that takes into account both